bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 --------------------------------------------------------------------------------
 ## Illuminants
 The truhetic beings, commonly known as *illuminants*, are mortals selected by a mevic or tovastic god to conduct pheter.
 They remain mortal after being anointed, and most move on to become the protagonists of legends.
-Some commonly known illuminants are Olag the god-suzerain<!-- [Olag the god-suzerain](TODO) -->, the immortal queen Elña<!-- [Immortal Queen Elña](TODO) -->, Anush, Do Zazuzu, Jirar, Jirek, Vakris, and Zuleija, among others.
+Some commonly known illuminants are Olag the god-suzerain<!-- TODO.
+Link. -->, the immortal queen Elña<!-- TODO.
+Link. -->, Anush, Do Zazuzu, Jirar, Jirek, Vakris, and Zuleija, among others.

 <!--
     TODO.
 PENDING WORK: